Openverse-OS/VR-Protocols/Procedural Standardization.md

 ### Managing Cybersickness

 With advancements in hardware and improved simulation design, cybersickness—once a common concern—has been greatly minimized.
 High-quality headsets, along with refined design principles, have significantly reduced issues like nausea, dizziness, and oculomotor discomfort.
-By also adhering to the following guidelines, the risk of cybersickness can be virtually eliminated.
+By also adhering to the following guidelines, the risk of cybersickness can be greatly reduced.

 - Minimize or avoid using artificial locomotion (e.g., joystick-based movement) in favor of natural locomotion (e.g., walking) to reduce cybersickness.
 If artificial locomotion is necessary, use slow speeds or short bursts.
 - Design VR environments with smooth, predictable visual movements to reduce motion-to-visual conflicts that can cause disorientation or nausea.